House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Best LED Alternative

 The best LED alternative is HID lights.
 HID stands for High-Intensity Discharge.
-These are the lights that most new vehicles come with nowadays.
-HID lights emit a strong bluish light that is familiar to most drivers today.
+They are the lights that most new vehicles come with nowadays.
+HID lights emit a strong bluish light familiar to most drivers today.
 HID lights are often confused with LED lights.
-LED lights are actually brighter than HID lights which shows how bright LEDs can get and why they are regulated.
+LED lights are brighter than HID lights, which shows how bright LEDs can get and why they are regulated.

-HID headlights are completely legal, and they are the most common type of headlight in new vehicles.
+HID headlights are completely legal and are the most common type of headlight in new vehicles.
 HID lights work by igniting xenon gas with electricity.
 The glowing xenon is what gives the HID lights their signature blue hue.

 HID lights are much brighter than the old halogen lights that cars used to use.
-If you are looking for an upgrade from halogen but do not want to navigate the murky legal status of LED headlights, then HID lights are your best bet.
+If you want to upgrade from halogen but do not want to navigate the murky legal status of LED headlights, HID lights are your best bet.

 The Best Way To Keep Your Car Street Legal